avand/sprinkles/README.md

 * Browser backwards-compatibility
 * Heavy-handed DOM manipulation (e.g., `wrapAll()`)
 * DOM selection (e.g., [Sizzle][siz])
-* Anything a modern browser can alrady do
+* Anything a modern browser can already do

 This project is under active development so things will change dramatically as it matures.
 For contributions, please fork and submit pull requests.